Rolls-Royce wins engine order from U.S. lessor CIT

 Rolls-Royce did not give a value for the CIT deal.

-Last month Rolls said it had won a $1.6 billion (1.0 billion pounds) order from British Airways parent IAG (ICAG.L) for Trent XWB engines to power 18 Airbus A350-1000 aircraft, including a support package.
+Last month Rolls said it had won a $1.6 billion order from British Airways parent IAG for Trent XWB engines to power 18 Airbus A350-1000 aircraft, including a support package.